Magic Quadrant for Endpoint Protection Platforms

 - StormShield supports Windows only, and provides no Mac, Linux, Unix, mobile or email server support.
 Although it works in a virtual machine (VM) environment, there are no features specific to virtualization.

-- Application control is suitable for allowing or blocking specific applications, or completely locking clients down, but it does not have workflow features or an application database that would allow a flexible application control environment.
+- Application control is suitable for allowing or blocking specific applications, or for completely locking down clients, but it does not have workflow features or an application database that would allow a flexible application control environment.

 - The only option for signature-based anti-malware protection is from Avira.
 Arkoon has a very small malware research team and is dependent on Avira for signature-based protections.